-The Principal and DSL are responsible to ensuring all staff are trained to at least the required level:
+The Principal and DSL are responsible for ensuring all staff are trained to at least the required level:

-- All staff are required to have Basic Awareness (Level 1) - Designated staff to have Advanced Safeguarding (Level 2) - DSL and deputies to have Specialist Training and/or multi-agency training (Level3)
+All staff are required to have Basic Awareness (previously known as Level 1 training)

+Designated staff to have Advanced Safeguarding (previously known as Level 2 training)

+DSL and deputies to have Specialist Training and/or multi-agency training (previously known as Level 3)

-D2 Delivering of Training
+D2 Delivery of Training

-The Designated Safeguarding Lead has received external training in addition to the Safeguarding Team's training course where organisation specific training was given by a Safeguarding Specialist.
 Initial training for new members of staff is part of the Induction process and involves on-line Basic Awareness supported by face-to-face training, in house, by Designated staff.
 Basic Awareness refresher training is organised by the DSL annually or if there are any changes to policy or if a serious incident occurs.
 Refresher training for Advanced and Specialist training happens at least every 2 years.